 - 3. Bathe in a tub of geothermal beer in North Iceland

-- 4. Go snorkeling or diving between the tectonic plates in the Silfra Fissure
+- 4. Go snorkelling or diving between the tectonic plates in the Silfra Fissure

 - 5. Go for a swim in the Atlantic Ocean